bxie/bxie-academic/content/travel/meetings.md

 weight = 70  # Order that this section will appear.

 title = "Travel"
-subtitle = """where I've been & where I'm going
+subtitle = """Where I've been & where I'm going

-_updated: July 2021_"""
+_updated: Jan 2023_"""

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format